 But the principles we recommend go further.
-They would also require all parties to commit to the total and verifiable disarmament of all paramilitary organizations, to the satisfaction of an independent third party, as part of the process of all-party negotiations, and accept the need to advance actual decommissioning in the course of such negotiations.
+They would also require all parties to commit to the total and verifiable disarmament of all paramilitary organizations, to the satisfaction of an independent third party, as part of the process of all-party negotiations, and to agree that some decommissioning of arms should occur in the course of such negotiations.
 These too would be significant steps in the confidence-building process.

 The final principle deals with punishment killings and beatings.
 These brutal actions have been rightly condemned by the Governments, religious and community leaders, and many others.
 They contribute substantially to the fear that those who have used violence to resolve political issues in the past will do so again in the future.
-Participants in all-party negotiations would commit not to participate in or condone such acts and to take effective steps to prevent them from occurring.
+Participants in all-party negotiations would commit not to participate in or condone all-party negotiations would commit not to prevent them from occurring.